JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 Zigbee uses CSMA/CA, nearly identical to WiFi.
 Sending from one node to another matches the behavior we saw with WiFi, but it differs in that nodes in Zigbee can also send out a broadcast to all neighbors, which unfortunately means it can't tell if there was a collision, as some may have collided while other did not.
 This means that we can confirm messages from point-to-point, but not for broadcasts.

-Zigbee also has additional features built on top of the Multiple Access protocol to allow devices to save energy by putting the device to sleep.
+Zigbee also has additional features built on top of the Medium Access Control protocol to allow devices to save energy by putting the device to sleep.
 You can imagine this means that the network is fairly dynamic, with nodes turning on and off fairly consistently.

 And now let's look at an example of a more extreme environment.